deanflanagan/kafka_kubernetes/README.md

 ## Next steps<a name="next-steps"></a>

 One way to extend this model is to now leverage Kafka Connect API with Debezium.
 This will allow one to connect directly to a database (mysql, postgres etc) for structured persistence of the Kafka messages.
 More information here: https://debezium.io/documentation/reference/stable/operations/kubernetes.html

+### TLS scripts

+Run scripts in tls folder.
+They will:

+- break out